-- "... a commonsense judgment based on an analysis of all the evidence.
+- 6. In Dawes, 1221 the Lord Chief Justice observed that the section requires a judgment, not the exercise of a discretion.
+Irrespective of whether D has positively advanced the defence, the task of the trial judge requires: - "... a commonsense judgment based on an analysis of all the evidence.
 To the extent that the evidence may be in dispute, the judge has to recognise that the jury may accept evidence which is most favourable to the defendant, and reject that which is most favourable to the prosecution, and so tailor the ruling accordingly.
 That is merely another way of saying that in discharging this responsibility the judge should not reject disputed evidence which the jury might choose to believe." - 7.
-In Gurpinar1099 it was made clear that if there is not "sufficient" evidence on any one of the three elements, the defence should not be put to the jury.
+In Gurpinar1222 it was made clear that if there is not 'sufficient' evidence on any one of the three elements, the defence should not be put to the jury.
 In deciding whether to withdraw the defence, the judge must bear in mind that the jury may take a different view of the evidence and favour the defendant: